goreleaser/goreleaser-pro-split-merge-example/README.md

-# GoReleaser Pro Prebuilt Example
+# GoReleaser Pro Split & Merge Example

 This repo contains a quick and to-the-point example of how to use [GoReleaser Pro](https://goreleaser.com/pro)